functional-php/trampoline/README.md

     composer test

-A rest report will be available in the `reports` directory.
+A test report will be available in the `reports` directory.

 ## Contributing